appleboy/CodeGPT/README.md

 #### Uninstall

-In the Git repository you want to uninstall the hook from:
+You want to remove the hook from the Git repository:

 ```sh
 codegpt hook uninstall
 ```

-After installtation, stage your files and commit:
+Stage your files and commit after installation:

 ```sh
 git add <files...>
 git commit
 ```

 `codegpt` will generate the commit message for you and pass it back to Git.
 Git will open it with the configured editor for you to review/edit it.
-Then save and close the editor to commit!
+Then, to commit, save and close the editor!

 ```sh
 $ git commit